cyxzheng/cyxzheng.github.io/_projects/property.md

 The power of technology also allows us to prevent a report from being generated and sent if there are required fields that are unfilled.
 This ensures the folks at the back-office won’t have to chase down an adjuster for information that they might have little recollection of.

-# Designing for the German Language
+# Designing for the German language

 This tool ultimately needed to be in German, and I designed with that consideration in mind from the beginning.
 Our resident copywriter informed us that German is typically 30% longer than English, but her experience was closer to 50%.
 We designed the UI with that in mind.